mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 - Change the Load Balancer to listen on port 80 instead of 8050
 - Allow inbound traffic from port 80 (HTTP) to our load balancer

 Changing the listener can be done by clicking on listners, selecting the listener (there should only be one) and clicking *edit*.
-Change the pot protocol from 8050 to 80 and click update.
+Change the port protocol from 8050 to 80 and click *Update* in the top right.

 ![Change listener port](/assets/ReadMe/ALB_ChangePort.png)

-To update the security group, go back to the Loab Balancer Description and scroll down to Security.
+To update the security group, go back to the Load Balancer Description and scroll down to Security.
 Click on the security group ID, which will take you to the VPC section of the AWS Console.

 ![Security group ALB info](/assets/ReadMe/ALB_SecurityGroup.png)

-Once on the VPC Secutity group page, select the one being used by your ALB (even though you have filtered on a secutiry group two secutiry groups may still show, the console is a little buggy).
+Once on the VPC Security group page, select the one being used by your ALB (even though you have filtered on a secutiry group two secutiry groups may still show, the console is a little buggy).
 Click on the Inbound rules tab and *Edit inbound rules*

 ![Security group ALB info](/assets/ReadMe/SecurityGroup_EditInbound.png)

-Now add an inbound rule for port 80 as shown below and clisk *Save rules*
+Now add an inbound rule for port 80 as shown below and click *Save rules*

 ![Security group ALB info](/assets/ReadMe/SecurityGroup_AddPort80.png)

 You can now try to accessing the application with the ALB DNS name *without* the port number at the end, it should work.

-The point of including this as a part of the demo was that, in a real life situation whee you have users who wish to access the dashboard, adding *:8050* at the end of a website name is not user-friendly.
+The point of including this as a part of the demo was that, in a real life situation where you have users who wish to access the dashboard, adding *:8050* at the end of a website name is not user-friendly.
 Knowing how to create a load balancer which correctly maps to the correct ports and allows the necessary access is therefore useful in real life situations.

 ## Step 6: Deleting everything
 Running an ECS cluster on AWS is unfortunately not included in the AWS free tier usage, we should therefore delete the resources we have created to avoid paying for the resources in the future.
 To do this simpply navigate to your ECS Cluster and click *Delete cluster*.
 AWS will delete all the resources that were provisioned when the cluster was created.